EN-CodeBase/AutoCad-Automations-with-Lisp/README.md

 Tools List & Descriptions:

 DOP - Draw orthogonal cable, select a few points along a line, doesnt matter how perfectly you select them as it will always draw poly-lines at 90° angles of each other.

 LPL - Layer poly-Llne length, finds the cumulative leangth of all poly-lines in a slected layer.

-MLF - Multi line fillet, select a line made up by connected polylines, select the angle and all the edges will be filleted with that angle
+MLF - Multi line fillet, select a line made up by connected polylines, select the angle and all the edges will be filleted with that angle.

 ----- How to Add -----